Ordinary courts - Austria

-C.1. instant train in civil cases
+C.1.
+Appeals in civil cases

 In ordinary civil proceedings there are in principle two different sequences of courts, each of which may be divided into three stages.
 Disputes are assigned at first instance to either the district courts or the regional courts.

-If the court of first instance is a district court, any appeal has to be lodged with the regional court, Where it will be decided by an appeals division (Berufungssenat).
+If the court of first instance is a district court, any appeal has to be lodged with the regional court, where it will be decided by an appeals division (Berufungssenat).

 If the court of first instance is a regional court, any appeal has to be lodged with the higher regional court, where it will be decided at second instance by an appeals division.

 The courts of second instance only review the first-instance judgment.
 This means that in principle they decide the matter only on the basis of the motions for judgment available at the conclusion of the oral proceedings in the court of first instance and the facts submitted at that point.
 The court of second instance may decide the case itself, to uphold or vary the judgment.
 In order to do so - within the framework defined by the motions and submissions in the court below - the court of second instance may repeat or extend all or some of the proceedings; or it may quash the decision of the court of first instance and instruct it to retry the matter; or it may dismiss the appeal.

 For cases that require a decision on legal issues of fundamental importance, a further appeal may be brought before the Supreme Court.